 AG Moving Images: Theory and Practice

-Past events and topics
+Examples for past events and topics

-- film series “Sound Disruptions – Music and Global Politics”
+- Film series “Sound Disruptions – Music and Global Politics”

 - Thomas Elsaesser: European Cinema and Continental Philosophy